wroberts/pygermanet/README.rst

 These metrics use word frequency information estimated on the SdeWaC_ corpus and then automatically lemmatised using the TreeTagger_.

-The probability of encountering an instance of a given sunset *s* is estimated over SdeWaC using the procedure described by Resnik (1995).
+The probability of encountering an instance of a given synset *s* is estimated over SdeWaC using the procedure described by Resnik (1995).
 Briefly, for each instance of a noun in the corpus, we find the set of synsets *S* containing a sense of that noun; each of these synsets is then